flyconnectome/2025malecns/README.md

 For primary connectome data artefacts (segmentation, synapse detection, etc.) as well as a range of interactive online resources, please see https://male-cns.janelia.org/.

+## Quantification of neuron and connection counts

+#### [`quantify-neuron-connections.ipynb`]
+A Python notebook counting the number of neurons and connections between them (after thresholding by connection strength) based on our published data exports.

 ## Sensorimotor Information Flow

 #### [`maxflow_sensorimotor_edges.20250911T1351.parquet.tar.gz`](/supplemental_data/maxflow_sensorimotor_edges.20250911T1351.parquet.tar.gz)